-The total amount drawn under the debt facilities as at 30 June 2017 was €880,000,000 (2016: €910,000,000).
+The total amount drawn under the debt facilities as at 30 June 2018 was €880,000,000 (30 June 2017: €880,000,000).

-These debt facilities have a maturity of six years and are repayable as a bullet on maturity.
 The lenders to these debt facilities only have recourse to RGdS and certain RGdS controlled entities.
-The debt facilities are secured by first ranking pledges over certain material companies, granted only by RGdS and certain RGdS controlled entities.
-Guarantees have also been provided and are provided only by RGdS and certain RGdS controlled entities.
+The debt facilities are secured by first ranking pledges over certain material companies of RGdS, granted only by RGdS and certain RGdS controlled entities.
+Guarantees have also been provided and are provided only by RGdS controlled entities.